 Researching Early Detection of Deterioration in Elderly Residents (EDDIE+)

-Why the research project is important
+Why the research project was important

 Over the last decade there has been a 31% increase in admissions to aged care services in Australia, and today more than 200,000 Australians call a residential aged care (RAC) facility home.
 Many of these residents are frail with escalating comorbidities and the priority for medical care is management rather than cure.
 However, this group are frequent users of hospital services, with admissions being stressful, costly and often unnecessary or preventable.

-What the research seeks to do
+What the research sought to do

 – Education and training of all nursing and care staff

 – Use of diagnostic equipment for clinical assessment and monitoring in each home

 – Empowerment of nursing and care staff via the establishment of ongoing clinical mentoring and support systems.

 The study aimed to determine the effectiveness and cost-consequences of the EDDIE+ program in reducing hospital bed days and improving resident care outcomes.
 The study also evaluated the process and impact of the program (read the process evaluation protocol here), looking at the barriers and facilitators within implementation.
 Data is in the final stages of analysis with results to be published shortly.